kalilinuxoo7/simple-bitcore-api/README.md

 # Insight API

-A Amigo blockchain REST and web socket API service for [Bitcore Node](https://github.com/amigochain/amigo-bitcore-node).
+A Simple blockchain REST and web socket API service for [Bitcore Node](https://github.com/kalilinuxoo7/simple-bitcore-node).

 This is a backend-only service.
-If you're looking for the web frontend application, take a look at https://github.com/amigochain/amigo-insight-ui.
+If you're looking for the web frontend application, take a look at https://github.com/kalilinuxoo7/simple-insight-ui.

 ## Getting Started